Get Involved | FAQ | Storytelling | Stay Connected | Resources

 How do you define the “West End”?
 The West End might mean different things to different people, but for the purposes of this project, the West End is the region from the Paradox Valley to Norwood Hill and includes Nucla, Naturita, Norwood, Redvale, Paradox, Bedrock, and Gateway.

 Who’s guiding the West End Vision Project?
-The WE Vision team is the Towns of Nucla, Naturita, and Norwood, WEEDC, Montrose County, and the Chambers of Commerce, with help and support from lots of volunteer community members, local businesses, San Miguel County, and our non-profit partner, Community Builders.
+The WE Vision team is the Towns of Nucla, Naturita, and Norwood, WEEDC, and the Chambers of Commerce, with help and support from lots of volunteer community members, local businesses, San Miguel County, and our non-profit partner, Community Builders.
 But really YOU, the community, are the ones calling the shots!

 Community Storytelling Series